 When will I hear back with results?
 How long does the review process take?

 The assessment process is rigorous and can take several weeks to complete.
 The application is assessed by two reviewers with expertise in edtech, product design, and research, who have been trained in using the certification’s rubric.
 You can expect to receive the results of their review within 28 days of submitting your application.

 How can I share that my product has earned the certification?

-Product certifications will be issued as Open Badges.
-Awarded applicants will receive the Open Badge to display in any way they deem valuable, such as on product websites and product index sites.
+Awarded applicants receive an Open Badge to display their certification status in any way they deem valuable, such as on product websites and product index sites.
 The Open Badge will display:

 The issue date

 The expiration date (2 years after earning the certification)

 Check out this blog to learn more about Open Badges.

 What types of products qualify for this certification?

 Any software or hardware product that delivers, informs, creates, and/or offers instruction or learning opportunities to educators and/or students is welcome to apply.